vikranthnivasdhamodharan-lab/Automated-Supply-Chain-Analytics-Pipeline-/README.md

 # 🚀 Automated Supply Chain Analytics Pipeline

 An end-to-end automated supply chain analytics pipeline built using **n8n**, **Supabase PostgreSQL**, and **Quadratic AI**.
-The project automates the ingestion of supply chain CSV files from Gmail into a cloud-hosted PostgreSQL database, where Quadratic AI performs data analysis to generate KPI dashboards, customer performance reports, visualizations, and business insights through a low-code workflow.
+This project automates the ingestion of supply chain CSV files from Gmail into a cloud-hosted PostgreSQL database, where Quadratic AI analyzes the data to generate KPI dashboards, customer performance reports, visualizations, and business recommendations using AI-assisted analytics.

 ---

 # 📖 Overview

-Supply chain teams often receive operational data as CSV files through email, requiring repetitive manual imports before analysis.
-This project demonstrates how workflow automation, cloud databases, and AI-assisted analytics can streamline this process.
+Supply chain teams frequently receive operational datasets as CSV files via email.
+Importing these files manually into databases before analysis is repetitive and time-consuming.

-Using **n8n**, incoming CSV files are automatically detected, extracted, and loaded into a **Supabase PostgreSQL** database. **Quadratic AI** then connects directly to the database to analyze the data, generate visualizations, calculate key supply chain KPIs, and produce actionable business insights using natural language prompts.
+This project demonstrates how workflow automation and AI-assisted analytics can simplify this process.
+Using **n8n**, incoming CSV files are automatically detected, extracted, and loaded into a cloud-hosted PostgreSQL database on **Supabase**. **Quadratic AI** then connects directly to the database to generate dashboards, visualizations, KPI reports, and business insights using natural language prompts.

 ---

 # 🎯 Project Objectives

-- Automate supply chain data ingestion using a low-code workflow.
+- Automate CSV data ingestion using a low-code workflow.
-- Build a repeatable ETL pipeline with minimal manual intervention.
+- Eliminate repetitive manual data loading.
 - Store structured supply chain data in a cloud-hosted PostgreSQL database.
-- Generate KPI dashboards using AI-assisted analytics.
+- Generate AI-assisted dashboards and business insights.
-- Identify operational trends and customer performance insights.
+- Analyse supply chain performance through operational KPIs.
 - Demonstrate an end-to-end analytics workflow using modern automation tools.

 ---